fbaeuerlein/cpp-vscode-guide/README.md

 This project should give an overview over some extensions and hints for C/C++ development with VS Code.
 There are a lot extensions around that really improve working with VCS.
 I want to show which of these are really valuable and give some tutorial how to use/integrate them.

+Mostly i'm using CMake and Linux.
+So the main focus will be on this combination.
+Maybe i will extend this to the [Windows-Subsystem for Linux (WSL)](https://docs.microsoft.com/de-de/windows/wsl/install-win10) in future.

 ---

 ## C/C++ Extension

 First of all you need the official Microsoft C/C++ extension found [here](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).

+A general introduction to develop C/C++ with VS Code under Linux could be found [here](https://code.visualstudio.com/docs/cpp/config-linux).

 ---